Infiltrate Destroy Rebuild: The Video Album

-Infiltrate•Destroy•Rebuild: The Video Album is the first video album by American rock band CKY.
+Infiltrate Destroy Rebuild: The Video Album, stylized using bullets, is the first video album by American rock band CKY.
 Directed by Bam Margera and produced by Joe Frantz, it was released on November 18, 2003 via Island Records.
-The album features music videos for all ten tracks from the band's second studio album Infiltrate•Destroy•Rebuild, as well as behind-the-scenes features, older music videos and a documentary.
+The album features music videos for all ten tracks from the band's second studio album Infiltrate Destroy Rebuild, as well as behind-the-scenes features, older music videos and a documentary.

 Background

-Disc one of Infiltrate•Destroy•Rebuild: The Video Album features music videos and behind the scenes videos for all ten songs on Infiltrate•Destroy•Rebuild, CKY's 2002 second studio album.
+Disc one of Infiltrate Destroy Rebuild: The Video Album features music videos and behind the scenes videos for all ten songs on Infiltrate Destroy Rebuild, CKY's 2002 second studio album.
 Additionally, it also features music videos for two older songs, Volume 1 tracks "96 Quite Bitter Beings" and "Disengage the Simulator", as well as a photo gallery.

 Disc two features a documentary entitled "CKY: Chopped & Sliced".
 Running at almost three hours long, the documentary features footage filmed by various people associated with the band, including guitarist Chad I Ginsburg, drummer Jess Margera's brother Bam and photographer Ryan Gee, and is made up of what Jess Margera describes as "tons of behind-the-scenes footage and backstage and tour stuff".
 Some of the footage is said to have been filmed on the 2003 Out on the Noose Again tour.

 All ten music videos were directed by Bam Margera and produced by CKY crew member Joe Frantz, with the exception of "Inhuman Creation Station", which was directed by Dave Denenn (with animation by Rob Shaw).
 "CKY: Chopped & Sliced" was directed by Ginsburg, with assistance from then-bassist Vernon Zaborowski, and produced by Erin Alexander.